u6f6o/minesweeper/README.md

 # minesweeper

-This particular tag relates to my second blog post about sweeping mines in clojure.
-The blog post can be found [here](https://comsysto.com/blog-post/sweeping-mines-with-clojure-part-2).
+A simple minesweeper game to get hands on clojure.

 ## Usage

-    $ lein repl
+    $ lein run

 ## Icons
 All icons in the game originate from https://github.com/HaikuArchives/Minesweeper.
 Thx for the great work!